edlanglois/edict/README.md

 ## Specification

+### Variables
+Variables in Edict name fields (keys) in the current record.
+A variable is identified with either an unquoted sequence of word characters (letters, digits, and underscores) that does not start with a digit (e.g. `SomeVar_42`) or an arbitrary string quoted with braces `{` and `}` (e.g.
+`{Some Var 42}`) where `\` escapes the following character.

+Variables do not need to be initialized or defined before use.
+All variables are stored as strings and uninitialized variables are empty strings.

 ### Literals
 Literals are used for expressing a value in an expression.
 There are four literal types: String, Boolean, Number, and Regular Expression.